banner

 Weakness and Betrayal

 When we celebrate Mother’s Day and Father’s Day, many of us will honor our parents and seek to spend time with them.
-Many people will travel even great distances to see their parents.
-That is amazing!
+Some will travel significant distances to see their parents.
+It’s not always possible, but it’s a gracious gift when it happens!
+We mightn’t want to think about it, but it’s a sad reality that some adult children disrespect their parents and take advantage of their weaknesses.

-Betrayal
+Absalom's Betrayal

 During this time of David’s weakness, Absalom seizes the opportunity to overthrow his father and reign on his throne.
 Absalom wins the hearts of the people with his flatteries and then stages a coup to get rid of him.